mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 The ARN value that you copied should be pasted into the **ARN of SSL Certificate** parameter of the template in [Step 2](#step-2-configure-the-stack).

 ## View Logs
-Logs are available in Amazon CloudWatch.
+Logs are available in AWS CloudWatch.
-1. In the AWS management console, select the stack that you deployed.
+1. In the AWS management console, select the stack you deployed.
 1. In the Stack Detail for your stack, expand the **Outputs** section.
-1. To view logs related to the cloud console and the MATLAB Web App Server workers, look for the key named `MatlabWeb AppCloudConsoleWorkerLogGroup`, and click the corresponding URL listed under value.
-These logs contain information about user logins, deployed archives (CTF files), certificate changes, and user interface actions.
+1. To view logs related to the cloud console and the MATLAB Web App Server workers, look for the key named `MATLABWebAppServerLogGroup`, and click the corresponding URL listed under value.
-1. To view logs related to the server instance, look for the key named `MatlabWeb AppServerLogGroup`, and click the corresponding URL listed under value.

 <!--
 ## Upload Multiple Applications
 You can upload multiple deployed archives (CTF files) using the Amazon S3 management console.